Pewter & Casting Alloys

 Gammashield: Low-melting cadmium-free alloy is recommended for use in hospitals for casting of shields used in radiation therapy.
 Available in 25 kg boxes, in rounds of 65mm diameter, it has melting point of 96 degrees C.

 Lipowitz: Also known as Woods Metal, a cadmium-containing alloy which melts at 74 degrees C – suitable for pipe-bending or fusible links.
+Available in rounds of 65mm diameter.

 Melting Pots for Home Casting

-Two sizes now available, larger sizes made to order:
+Three sizes now available, larger sizes made to order:

 Ideal for making jewellery, model soldiers, sinkers, projectiles, fishing lures, chess sets...any hobby that involves melting tin or lead alloys.